 The Pastoral Ministry track is specifically designed to prepare students to be effective pastors and leaders in today's church.
 It includes classroom instruction and hands-on training for those preparing for senior, solo, associate, or assistant pastoral positions.

 This program prepares students for kingdom service through the curriculum, the influence of faculty who all have had highly successful, real-life ministerial service, interactions with current pastors and special guest lecturers, and visits to leading edge local churches.
 Students learn in a dynamic and heart-shaping campus environment and serve in a variety of Student Ministry assignments.
-The degree culminates in a four- to six- month supervised ministry experience.
+The degree culminates in a four month supervised ministry experience.

 Students following this track will complete many of the requirements for ordination in their denomination.
 The track contains all academic requirements for ordination in The Wesleyan Church.
 The Pastoral Ministry track is built on the B.A.
 (Ministry) core, plus the following courses:

-General Education Credits

-Church History (meets history requirement) 3
+General Education Church History (meets history requirement) Credits 3

-Denominational History & Polity 1.5
+Denominational History & Policy 1.5

-Fundamentals of Music 3
+Basic Music Theory 3

 Introduction to Counselling 3

 World Religions or Worldview 3

-Church, Music & Worship 3 Expository Preaching 3 Empowering & Equipping Lay Ministry 3 Introduction to Compassion Ministry 3 Pastoral Ministry 3 Empowering & Equipping Lay Ministry Introduction to Compassion Ministry 3 -- --- ---
+Students take a course in the denomination of their cho osing.

+Bible/Theology Credits

+Theology of Worship 3

+Ministry Church Health, Growth & Leadership Credits

+Expository Preaching 3

+Empowering & Equipping Lay Ministry 3

+Introduction to Compassion Ministry 3

+Pastoral Ministry 3

+Total credit hours 120